nguyenkhiem7789/SlideVerifyView/README.md

         />

- In Java, you can listener when checked finish:
+ In Kotlin, you can listener when checked finish:

         verifyView.setVerifyCheckedListener(object : VerifyCheckedListener {
             override fun onChecked() {